-If you want to know more details about Law, we recommend you to read the following article: Egg Donation & UK Law - What Does the HFE Act 2008 Say?
+If you want to know more details about UK Law, we recommend reading the following article: Egg Donation & UK Law - What Does the HFE Act 2008 Say?

 On the other hand, if you wish to know what the transfer of frozen embryos consists of, you can find more information here: How Does the Frozen Embryo Transfer (FET) Procedure Work?